 Cybersecurity Tips for Work From Home Users

-Whether you are an employee, an employer, or a professional if you want to be secure while working from home both for your home workspace or as an organization, the following tips can help you to keep the cybercriminals at bay:
+Whether you are an employee, an employer, or a professional, if you want to be secure while working from home both for your home workspace or as an organization, the following tips can help you keep the cybercriminals at bay:

-- Always be updated: Whether you are working from home or just working remotely, the technology you are using, always keep them updated.
-You should remember that cybercriminals always exploit the old version of any technology as after update the previous versions remain to have some security flaws or loopholes.
+Whether you are working from home or just working remotely, the technology you are using, always keeps them updated.
+You should remember that cybercriminals always exploit the old version of any technology, as after updating the previous versions remain to have some security flaws or loopholes.

-- Keep an eye on your smartphone’s notification, as soon as you receive a security patch update, perform the update promptly.
+- Monitor your smartphone’s notification.
+As soon as you receive a security patch update, perform the update promptly.

-- Don’t delay in updating your smartphone applications or desktop software those require updates.
+- Don’t delay in updating your smartphone applications or desktop software that requires updates.

-- Start using a virtual private network (VPN): If you are not using a VPN on your devices then start using one from today.
+If you are not using a VPN on your devices, then start using one from today.
 VPN enables you to establish a secure and encrypted connection to the network while you are communicating.
-VPNs help you to hide your real location or your ISP(internet service provider).
+VPNs help you hide your actual location or your ISP (Internet Service Provider).
 As a result, hackers can’t locate you or your activities as well as they can monitor you.

-- Using separate devices for work and home: If you are using multiple devices and you are working from home this might happen that you end up using all of them for both work and personal use.
-It might seem tiresome to jump from one device to another again and again but it is a good practice to keep your personal and work devices separate because you never know if one of your devices has already been compromised.
-It would eventually help you when any event of theft or hacking takes place you will be at least use one that’s not yet compromised and with the help of that uncompromised device, you can take control over your compromised device/s.
+If you are using multiple devices and you are working from home, this might happen that you end up using all of them for both work and personal use.
+It might seem tiresome to jump from one device to another again and again, but it is a good practice to keep your personal and work devices separate because you never know if one of your devices has already been compromised.
+It would eventually help you when any event of theft or hacking takes place.
+You will be at least use one that’s not yet compromised and with the help of that uncompromised device, you can take control over your compromised device/s.

-- Turn on encryption on your devices: It is always recommended to turn on your devices’ encryption for your safety.
-In an event of data theft or device theft, the cybercriminals will not be able to access your device or data if your devices are encrypted.
+It is always recommended to turn on your devices’ encryption for your safety.
+In an event of data theft or device theft, the cybercriminals cannot access your device or data if your devices are encrypted.
 Here are some ways of turning on encryption of some popular devices-

 - Android: Recent android operating systems are encrypted by default